vishwas393/yantra/README.md

       	k = k^{th} \text{ path segment}
       ```

 	1. **Imposed Velocity**: This approach has a heuristic function which calculates the velocities of the intermidiate path-points.
 Here, User provides 4 path-points and hence, total 3 path-segment are generated.
 The start-point and end-point velocities are set to 0 by default.
-The velocities for rest of the points are calculated according to the below given function:
+The velocities for rest of the points are calculated according to the below given function.
+The trajectory will not be intuitive because there is no orienttation defined for end-position as well as this is a joint space trajectory planner which focuses on path-points rather than path itself.
         ```math
             \displaylines{\dot{q}_{i,k} = \begin{cases}0 & if sgn(v_{i,k}) \neq sgn(v_{i,k+1})\\\frac{1}{2}(v_{i,k} + v_{i,k+1}) & if sgn(v_{i,k}) = sgn(v_{i,k+1})\end{cases}}
 	    ```